mklomp1/marketing-newsletter-reader/README.md

 ## Usage

-- Use the tabs to switch between news, newsletters, and saved items
+- Use tabs to switch between News, Newsletters, Notes, and Saved items
-- Click on any article to read it in the right pane
+- Click any article to read in full-screen mode
-- Use the search bar to find specific content
+- Toggle notes panel with the 'Show/Hide Notes' button
-- Save interesting articles for later reading
+- Save articles and manage notes
+- Search functionality for finding specific content